ErkutAtes/ErkutAtes/README.md

 -  Hi, I’m Erkut Ateş
 -  I’m interested in Software development
 -  I’m currently learning Java and OOP
+-  Under the I'm learning repository you can access the projects I'm currently working on.
 -  E-mail: erkutates54@gmail.com
 -  LinkedIn: https://www.linkedin.com/in/erkut-ates/